 The State was able to serve the NCP, but it was not within 60 days of locate and a hearing was not held during the audit period.

-Not referred for tax offset.
+Did not refer for tax offset.

 The case meets the criteria for either Federal tax and/or State tax offset, but the case was not referred for offset.

-The State located the NCP in another State and the State did not send a UIFSA packet to the other State.
+The State located the NCP in another State, and the State did not send a UIFSA packet to the other State.

 Did not send important or new information to the other State.

-Did not send the license revocation order to DPS.
+Did not send the license revocation order.

 Did not refer to IV-A for non-cooperation.